You will need to bring laptops, notebooks, and pens. Some ideas for a food story.

 - The story answers essential WWWWW+H questions relevant to the focus

-- ‘On the ground reporting’ will include interviews and footage of your ‘minor subject’ – i.e. the food/person that you will focus on during shooting.
+- ‘On the ground reporting’ will include interviews and footage of your ‘narrow story’ – i.e. the food/person that you will focus on during shooting.

-- You will also include sources to support and evidence your ‘major subject’ – i.e. the overarching national/international issue you minor subject represents or highlights
+- You will also include relevant and credible sources to support and evidence your ‘broad story’ – i.e. the overarching national/international issue you minor subject represents or highlights

-- Credible sources (for facts, info, and context) must be used and attributed.
+- Credible sources (for facts, info, and context) must be used and attributed (by hyperlink where suitable)

 - Defining Multimedia – http://www.themultimediajournalist.net/?page_id=330

-Multimedia storytelling continues to evolve as more journalists experiment with the possibilities opened up by new digital tools and techniques.
+Multimedia storytelling evolved and continues to evolve as more journalists experiment with the possibilities opened up by new digital tools and techniques.

 ASSIGNMENT RESOURCES & INSPIRATION